AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/email-editor-2/edit-elements-in-an-email.md

    ![](assets/five.png)

-1. Click the Image element you want to edit, then click the gear icon and select **Edit**.
+1. Click the Image element you want to edit, then click the gear icon and select **[!UICONTROL Edit]**.

    ![](assets/six.png)